viamrobotics/docs/docs/getting-started/installation.md

 ![add-robot](../tutorials/img/add-robot.png)

-Navigate to your new robot, which should show an empty config as shown, below:
+Navigate to your new robot, which should show an empty config as shown below:

 ![view-robot](../tutorials/img/view-robot.png)